Urban AI

 Urban planning decisions are increasingly shaped by data, models, and digital platforms.
 Our Urban AI research examines how these technologies can be designed, evaluated, and governed so that they support planning practice rather than obscure it.

-We develop machine-learning models, decision-support systems, and urban digital twin methods for questions such as urban renewal, socio-economic impact assessment, parcel aggregation, and multi-domain urban simulation.
+We develop machine-learning models, decision-support systems, and urban digital twin methods for problems such as urban renewal, socio-economic impact assessment, parcel aggregation, and multi-domain urban simulation.
 These projects combine spatial data, planning knowledge, and computational modeling to help planners compare alternatives before interventions are implemented.